The Warning Signs Of Bad Wheel Alignment

 What’s the worst enemy of your car wheels?
-Poorly maintained roads!
+Other than poorly maintained roads?
 Bad wheel alignment is a serious issue because it could create safety hazards and impact the gas mileage and tire tread.
 However, the truth is even a pothole, or a slight thud can throw the wheel off balance.

 The Signs of Bad Wheel Alignment

 You may ask: “How do i know if i need an alignment?”
 Even if you drive on smooth, well-maintained road and has a squeaky clean driving record, have the alignment got checked at every 6,000 miles.
 Properly balanced wheels will take care of the tires, save fuel, and guarantees optimal drivability.
 Let’s find out the symptoms of bad wheel alignment.
 Learning about these will help you to keep the vehicle at the top of its condition.

 1. Drifting To The Left Or Right Direction In A Smooth Road

 When you struggle to keep the car straight, you must take it to a servicing center to check the wheels.
 A wheel issue tends to make a vehicle veer into one direction on a flat road.
 To be sure, take your hands off the steering on an empty road and see if it drifts to the left or right direction a little.

 2. The Abnormal Worn Out Condition Of Tires